 MORE SCIENCE PROJECTS USING FOOD

-Although these science experiments use food, they are not all edible!
+Although these science experiments use food, they are NOT edible!
 Please read each one carefully.

 MORE SCIENCE PROJECTS AT HOME